Georgia Boating Rules and Regulations:

 The Georgia Boat Safety Act prohibits anyone from boating under the influence (BUI).
 Specifically, the laws state that it is illegal for anyone under the age of 21 to operate a boat or PWC if their blood alcohol content is 0.02% or more.
 For people 21 and older, they may not operate a boat or PWC if their blood alcohol level is 0.08% or more or if drugs are detected.
 If the operator is under the influence, they will be charged with a BUI.

-In addition, by operating a boat or PWC on Georgia waters, you have impliedly consented to being tested for drugs or alcohol if requested by a law enforcement officer.
+In addition, by operating a boat or PWC on Georgia waters, you have impliedly consented to be tested for drugs or alcohol if requested by a law enforcement officer.
 Refusing to comply with the tests could cost you losing your privilege to operate a boat or PWC for up to one year.

 Penalty for Boating Under the Influence in Georgia: